ryanMegarityART/french-verbs-game/README.md

 My current frontend build-tool of choice is Vite which I have used to initalise a React + TypeScript frontend

 I have added react-bootsrap to the project for easy styling since the UI/UX is not the highest priority in this project

+backend:

+I have used node + typescript to create an express app (as required in the assignment)

+I am using a mySQL database since it's free yet fully featured and easy to setup and get going (I considered sqlLite but I have architected this as if I am expecting to eventually receive high enough traffic to warrant a more fully featured standalone db)

+To view and query the database I use mySQL Workbench

+I have added Prisma as my ORM library (this is actually my first time using it, I have previously used TypeORM and not found it particularly great)

 ## time spent